What Do LLMs Know About Alzheimer's Disease? Multi-loss Fine-Tuning and Probing for AD Detection: Methodology

 \section{Methodology}

-In this work, we explore the performance of SFT with LLMs for AD detection.
-We also investigate how the concept of AD is encoded within the internal representations of LLMs and how it can be quantitatively measured.
-Building on evidence that concepts are linearly encoded in representation and can be detected \cite{mikolov-etal-2013-linguistic, pmlr-v235-park24c, gurnee-2024-space-time, nanda-etal-2023-emergent, kim-2025-political}, we train linear probes on LLM hidden states to predict AD-specific labels, yielding probes that isolate features in the representations relevant to AD.
+In this work, we first explore the performance of SFT with LLMs for AD detection.
+Additionally, we investigate how the concept of AD is encoded in LLMs' internal representations.
+Building on evidence that concepts are linearly encoded in representation and can be detected, we train linear probes on LLM hidden states to predict AD-specific labels, yielding probes that isolate features in the representations relevant to AD.
 Using these probes, we examine token-level activations in AD transcripts and identify the tokens that are most informative for downstream AD classification when processed by the models.